Bringing Closure to False Discovery Rate Control: A General Principle for Multiple Testing

 In this paper, we present a generalization of the Closure Principle, the e-Closure Principle, that covers all expectation-based error rates as well as tail-probability-based ones.
-In particular, we show that the Closure Principle is both necessary and sufficient for FDR control.
+In particular, we show that the e-Closure Principle is both necessary and sufficient for FDR control.
 Like the Closure Principle, its generalization facilitates the task of constructing a multiple testing procedure by reducing it to the simpler task of choosing appropriate local e-values for all intersection hypotheses.
 Once these e-values are chosen, the multiple testing procedure reduces to a discrete optimization problem.
 Like the Closure Principle for FWER and FDP, the generalized e-Closure Principle offers some post hoc user flexibility for FDR control methods in a natural way.
 It can be used to formulate uniform improvements of existing methods, including the eBH and BY procedures and the self-consistent procedure of \citet{su2018fdr}.
 We show the power increase on a suite of real datasets that results from our improvement of the BY procedure, which we call the $\cBY$ (closed BY) procedure, in \Cref{tab:by_real_data_discoveries}. \ifarver{\footnote{Code accompanying this paper can be found at \url{https://github.com/neilzxu/eclosure}.}}{} Our improvements are strict in the sense that they will always make as many discoveries as the original procedure, and often more, as is the case in the aforementioned table.
 We also provide a comprehensive table with results on other methods (such as BH) in \Cref{sec: real data}.
-Finally, because the closure principle is a single principle underlying all error rates, researchers may even choose the error rate post hoc, switching, for example, from FDR control to FWER control if the signal is larger than expected.
+Finally, because the e-Closure Principle is a single principle underlying all error rates, researchers may even choose the error rate post hoc, switching, for example, from FDR control to FWER control if the signal is larger than expected.

 In earlier versions of this paper, we highlighted as an important open problem whether and how BH, by far the most popular FDR control method, can be uniformly improved using the e-Closure Principle.
 This has now been answered by \citet{goeman_uniform_improvement_2026}, who proposes a closed BH procedure that uniformly improves BH under PRDS and under a weaker sufficient condition.
 Thus, we are optimistic that many more improvements to existing procedures and new procedures remain to be developed using the frameworks formulated in this work.